go-ndn/ndn/README.md

 To use this packege, you should do `import "github.com/taylorchu/ndn"`.
 Detailed Documentation is on [godoc](https://godoc.org/github.com/taylorchu/ndn).
+Use *_test.go as examples.

-The current test coverage is about half (52.5%), so I hope someone can help me reach 100%.
+The current test coverage is about 70%.
+I hope someone can help me reach 100%.

 What is it?
 ===========